gkurkov/React-Router-v6/README.md

 # React Router demo project

-This project was created for the "Frontend Junior Developer" course to demonstrate the migration from React Router version 5 to version 6
+This project was created to demonstrate the migration from React Router version 5 to version 6

 **Librares**